 An important part of grooming or bathing your dog is cleaning their ears.
-To do this, you’ll need a vet-recommended ear cleanser and a soft washcloth.
+You’ll need a vet-recommended ear cleanser and a soft washcloth to do this.

 Ear cleaning once a month is ideal for pointy-eared breeds, while long- or floppy-eared dogs may need a cleaning every other week.
 If you’re not quite confident doing the task yourself, you can hire a local dog groomer instead.
 We’ve also written a guide on how often to wash your dog.

 There’s quite a variety of nail trimmers on the market, including plier-style clippers, guillotine-style ones, and nail grinders or files.
 Don’t get intimidated by the names of these nail trimmers!
 These tools are safe for your pet as long as you use them properly.
 You should also gently introduce your dog to the idea of getting their nails trimmed.

 The best nail trimmers are quiet and won’t startle your pet, are comfortable for you to hold, and are the right size for your pet’s nails.